MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMWindowsFirewallPolicy.md

 ```

 ## DESCRIPTION
-The **New-CMWindowsFirewallPolicy** cmdlet creates a configuration policy for Windows Firewall in Microsoft System Center Configuration Manager.
+The **New-CMWindowsFirewallPolicy** cmdlet creates a configuration policy for Windows Firewall in Configuration Manager.

 Windows Firewall allows or denies incoming connections to an IP address.
 The blocking actions allow or deny incoming traffic based on a network location type.